 Other Reports and Schedules.
-We have issued our Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of the Financial Statements Performed in Accordance with Government Auditing Standards.
-Disclosures in that report, which is dated September 29, 2016, should be considered in conjunction with this management letter.
+We have issued our Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Required by Government Auditing Standards.
+Disclosures in that report, which is dated October 3, 2017, should be considered in conjunction with this management letter.

 Prior Audit Findings.
 Section 10.854(1)(e)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-There are no uncorrected findings to report.
+There were no findings in the prior year audit.